 Covering the former County of Dorset plus the former Unitary Authorities of Bournemouth and Poole, - 8 LPA's in all - this LEP was formally established in July 2011.
 It has a population 771,884 (2016), 400,000 of whom live in the Poole, Bournemouth, Christchurch ('south east Dorset') conurbation.
-An economically buoyant part of the region, with better than average 'connectivity' with the rest of England : notably with the South East and London.
+An economically buoyant part of the region, but currently with only poor connectivity to the rest of the South West, but with better than average 'connectivity 'with the rest of England: notably with the South East and London.